xiongtongzhao/RL_microrobots/README.md

 [![Python](https://img.shields.io/badge/python-3.7.17-blue)](https://www.python.org)

-Tongzhao Xiong, Zhaorong Liu, Yufei Wang, Chong Jin Ong, Lailai Zhu*
+Tongzhao Xiong, Zhaorong Liu, Yufei Wang, Chong Jin Ong, Lailai Zhu

+Department of Mechanical Engineering, National University of Singapore

 <hr style="border: 2px solid gray;"></hr>

 This repository contains the code to establish the two-level hierarchical RL framework for the autonomous chemotactic navigation of the microrobots.
 Here, we focus on a flagellar swimmer with $9$ hinges and an ameboid swimmer with $20$ hinges.